FerreroJeremy/Cross-Language-Dataset/masks/README.md

 Let a parallel corpus with four textual units in two languages (`en` and `fr`), the schema below illustrate the filter process inducing by the masks:

 <p align="center"><img src="./maks_explanation_schema.png"></p>

+If you have additional questions, please send it to me by email at jeremy.ferrero@compilatio.net.